 One of the things that makes Mini so dear to us is the story behind her start to life.
 Upon hearing the name 'Minibus', most people look straight to her well rounded stomach for the inspiration behind her name.
 The name, however, is rather a sad tribute to her mum.
 Unfortunately Mini's mum was hit and killed by a minibus when she was crossing the road.
 If it were not for a good Samaritan who took the time to check her mother's pouch, Mini would not be with us.
 Minibus was taken to be hand-raised and now, years later, she lives happily here with us at Australia Zoo, and now she is a mum and grandmother herself!
 It just goes to show what a little extra care and attention towards our native wildlife can produce.

 Age: 5 Years (DOB 1/9/2012)

-Poa is a very affectionate young wombat who absolutely loves her food!
+Poa is a very confident wombat who absolutely loves her food!
 If she was allowed to, she would happily finish the groups left overs at feeding time.
-She is the newest arrival to the Australia Zoo wombat family, arriving in early 2014.
-At first the other wombats weren’t impressed with the newcomer, but now Poa has found her place in the group.
+She joined the Australia Zoo wombat family in early 2014, at first the other wombats weren't impressed with the newcomer, but now Poa has found her place in the group.

 Born in September 2012, Poa had a rough start to life.
 She lost her mum quite young and was raised by keepers.
 Poa has since found her independence and she is a wombat that you can regularly see digging in the sandpit and now she keeps the keepers on their toes.
 Keep an eye out for Poa on one of her walks around Australia Zoo closely followed by her son, little Jimmy.